mlares/astrogen/docs/source/api/example.rst

 ..............

-The files that need to be copied are:
+The file that needs to be copied is:

+astrogen_DB_anonymous.db

+and must be placed in the directory data/redux.